danyaberezun/KEEPs/README.md

 > Such behavior means that, if some code is type-safe for reduced set of constraints, it is also type-safe for original set of constraints.
 > Because of this, we will reject some type-safe code as unsafe, but we will never accept type-unsafe code as safe.

-For subtype reconstruction, which provides additional information, we should relax the behavior in the other direction and allow the reduced set of constraints to be weaker, meaning the behavior of the reduce function can be: $R <== C$.
+For subtyping reconstruction, which provides additional information, we should relax the behavior in the other direction and allow the reduced set of constraints to be weaker, meaning the behavior of the reduce function can be: $R <== C$.
 Consequently, if there is a solution for the original set of constraints, then there is a solution for the reduced set of constraints, but not vice versa.

-> Such behavior means that subtype reconstruction could add less information than available in the original set of constraints, but it can never add information which was not there.
+> Such behavior means that subtyping reconstruction could add less information than available in the original set of constraints, but it can never add information which was not there.
-> This preserves the type safety property: for a given set of inference constraints `T`, which we want to enhance with subtype reconstruction information, if $C ==> R$, we have $T & R ==> T & C$.
+> This preserves the type safety property: for a given set of inference constraints `T`, which we want to enhance with subtyping reconstruction information, if $C ==> R$, we have $T & R ==> T & C$.

 To implement this, we have to adopt the existing resolution algorithm to this new relaxed strategy.